History and Augmented Reality Meet to Uplift a Black Icon from North Carolina

 A native of Rocky Mount, NC, Leonard was arrested as a kid for simply looking through a fence.
 Ham knew this was an important AR element, and this display allows you to see through the fence, much the way Leonard would have.
 “Traditionally, you’re just seeing this – history, text, words – and now, we can use AR in a meaningful way to tell the deeper part of a story” he says.

-Tad Richardson, the marketing and community development director for the Buck Leonard association of volunteers, wanted to get Leonard’s story out there in a meaningful way.
+Tad Richardson, marketing and development consultant to the Buck Leonard Association, wanted to get Leonard’s story out there in a meaningful way.
 He drew inspiration from the Josh Gibson Foundation, which takes the opportunity to go to ballparks and share mobile displays about the history of the players.

 “Receiving this grant, I knew this was an opportunity to work with communities to tell stories.
 Not only that, but it was an opportunity to give my students the chance to work with a real-world client and learn history while putting this content together,” Ham says.